SALib/SALib/docs/user_guide/advanced.rst

 Generating alternate distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In :ref:`basics`, we generate a uniform sample of parameter space.
+In :ref:`basics`, we generated a uniform sample of parameter space.

 .. code:: python